Startup Idea

 • Have more valuable social impact than Early Majority

 They are more selective in adopting choices than Innovators.
-Realising that their choice influence on central communication position in society.
+Realising that their choice influences central communication position in society.

 Early Majority (34%) - Customers/Users in this group adopting after a varying degree of time.
 The adoption time is much longer than for Early Adopters or Innovators.
 They are generally slower in the adoption process.
 So, you would need to spend more time and resources to get them.
 The social status of the Early Majority is above average.
 They are in contact with Early Adopters and could be opinion leaders in society.